ts-azure-services/drift-primer/main-content/intro.md

 considerations that crop up, and specifically how AML offers capabilities to manage the whole lifecycle.> As the product changes, we will update sections for this, and do our best to keep this a living document.

-Behind this notebook sits an exhaustive set of scripts
+Behind this notebook and content sits a full working deployment that can be accessed [here](https://github.com/ts-azure-services/mlops-primer/tree/main/scripts).
+The goal of this is to ensure individuals can follow along and reproduce the same results.